berensjd/tenpin-bowling-api/README.md

 }
 ```

-Where the value given under "\_id" is thes game's id.
+Where the value given under "\_id" is the game's id.

 2. Record a player's frame result - _./api/result/:gameId/:playerId_ (PATCH)

-...URL: /api/result/5cf64bfca7695f365b0b6b5f/1
+- URL: /api/result/5cf64bfca7695f365b0b6b5f/1

-...Where the first resquest parameter is the game's id _5cf64bfca7695f365b0b6b5f_ and the secone request parameter is the player's id
+- Where the first request parameter is the game's id _5cf64bfca7695f365b0b6b5f_ and the second request parameter is the player's id

-...Header - Content-Type: application/json
+- Header - Content-Type: application/json

-...Body
+- Body

 ```json
 { "result": "3/" }
 ```

-...Where the results for the first 9 frames may be entered in the pattern
+- Where the results for the first 9 frames may be entered in the pattern

 ```
 /^[XxFf0-9-]{1}[Ff0-9-/]?$/